Jimmy Page: 2010s

 In December 2015, Page was featured in the two-hour long BBC Radio 2 programme Johnny Walker Meets, in conversation with DJ Johnny Walker.
 In October 2017, Page spoke at the Oxford Union about his career in music.

 2020s

 Page is among the people interviewed for the documentary film If These Walls Could Sing directed by Mary McCartney about the recording studios at Abbey Road.

+In September 2024, Page was honoured by the Academy of Achievement at the British Embassy in Washington, D.C., hosted by British Ambassador Karen Pierce and the Permanent Secretary to the Treasury of United Kingdom, Charles Roxburgh.
+Page was honoured for over five decades of making music and for his philanthropy.

+Page is a member of the Golden Plate Awards Council.

 Legacy

-Page is widely considered, by both musical peers and guitarists, one of the greatest and most influential guitarists.
-His experiences in the studio and with the Yardbirds were key to the success of Led Zeppelin in the 1970s.
-As a record producer, songwriter and guitarist, he helped make Zeppelin a prototype for countless future rock bands and was one of the major driving forces behind the rock sound of that era, influencing a host of other guitarists.
+Page is considered by numerous major publications and musical peers as one of rock music's greatest and most influential guitarists.
+As a producer, songwriter, and guitarist, he helped make Zeppelin a prototype for countless bands and was one of the major driving forces behind the rock sound of that era, influencing a host of guitarists.

+Dale Turner and Dave Rubin of Guitar Player called him "one of rock music's ultimate riff masters, guitar orchestrators and studio revolutionaries".